John Records Landecker

-John Records Landecker (born March 28, 1947) is an American Top40/oldies disc jockey best known for his trademark saying "Records truly is my middle name" and creating Boogie Check, Americana Panorama, and satirical songs and bits based on current events such as "Make a Date with the Watergate", and "Press My Conference".
-He retired from radio broadcasting on July 31, 2015.
-Boogie Check was a humorous feature; it was the last thing Landecker did each night on his show for about two minutes.
+John Records Landecker (born March 28, 1947) is an American Top 40/oldies disc jockey with a trademark saying "Records truly is my middle name" who created Boogie Check, Americana Panorama, and satirical songs and bits based on current events such as "Make a Date with the Watergate", and "Press My Conference".
+He first retired from radio broadcasting on July 31, 2015.
+Boogie Check was the last humorous feature Landecker did each night on his show for about two minutes.
 A string of brief telephone calls was put on the air in rapid succession.
-From July 2007 through June 2012, he was host of "Into the Seventies", a syndicated weekend radio program from TKO Radio Networks.
+From July 2007 through June 2012, he hosted "Into the Seventies", a syndicated weekend radio program from TKO Radio Networks.

-Landecker returned to Chicago radio on September 28, 2020, joining WGN (AM) as the 7-10 p.m. weeknights evening host.
+Landecker returned to Chicago radio on September 28, 2020, joining WGN (AM) as the 7–10 p.m. weeknight evening host.

 Early life and education

 Landecker was born in Michigan.
 His father, Werner Landecker, was a German-Jewish refugee.
 His mother, Marjorie Records, was a "farm girl from Indiana".

 His middle name, the source of questions throughout his career, was not, as most assumed, a stage name.
 His mother's maiden name was Records (her full name was Majorie Victoria Records as Landecker himself told during the 2008 BIG89 Rewind on 890 WLS AM) and was given to him at birth.
 "Records truly is my middle name" is a saying Landecker frequently used on the air.

-Landecker began his radio career while in high school at a station in Ann Arbor, Michigan (WOIA-FM/WOIB, now respectively WWWW-FM and WLBY).
+Landecker began his radio career while in high school at a station in Ann Arbor, Michigan (WOIA-FM/WOIB).
 He began his college career at Grand Valley State University and worked for Grand Rapids station WERX.
-He later attended Michigan State University, working at stations in Lansing (WILS) and Philadelphia (WIBG, now WNTP) before becoming the evening jock on the 50,000-watt WLS 890 which broadcast from Chicago, Illinois in 1972.
+He later attended Michigan State University, working at stations in Lansing (WILS) and Philadelphia (WIBG) before becoming the evening jock on the 50,000-watt WLS 890 which broadcast from Chicago, Illinois in 1972.
 The powerful WLS clear channel signal reached across 38 states after sundown, giving Landecker ratings that are unheard of today.